 Jack Slade, who was a guest on this episode of Talk Is Jericho, had the honors of telling the story of his heroic adventure to Home Depot to retrieve gold paint:

 “So, we go [to Home Depot] around 7:40 or 7:45, and they were actually due to close at 8.
 So, we get there just before they close.
 I run in, I try and find tape and paint.
 I texted [Jericho] saying, ‘I can’t find Sharpies, can’t find tape.’
 So then you said, ‘Yellow tape is fine.’
 I managed to find that, and at this point, they’re JUST about to close.
 The cashier is actually ushering me out of the door.
 So, caught in a rainstorm, if we were a couple of minutes later, this would not have worked.”

 At the last minute, Slade found metallic gold spray paint and Sharpies along with a pack of Doritos (just because).
-As Slade and security, were driving back, there was a car accident that slowed down traffic but not enough to miss Jericho’s spot on the show.
+As Slade and security were driving back, a car accident slowed down traffic but not enough to miss Jericho’s spot on the show.
 Slade made it back to the arena with the paint, but the backstage chaos was nowhere close to being done.